When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Sampling from the Fourier-Weyl spectrum

+\end{proof} Therefore, the error introduced by approximating the cubic phase gate as identity when computing a characterstic function can be bounded in terms of the position coordinate of the first mode of the displacement operator and the quantity $M$, which, through Lemma \ref{lem:curvature_bound} can be related to the first two quadrature moments of the state whose characteristic function we want to estimate.

+We combine this approximation scheme with the sampling oracles defined in the previous section in Sections \ref{appsec:adaptive_symplectic} and \ref{appsec:high_cubicity} to obtain two regimes of efficient classical simulation of noisy bosonic circuits: (i) High value of Symplectic coherence and cubicity combined allows for efficient classical simualtion (Section \ref{appsec:adaptive_symplectic}) (ii) Sufficiently high values of cubicity (depending of energy and depth of the computation) allows for efficient classical simulation (Section \ref{appsec:high_cubicity}).

-Having detailed the necessary preliminaries, we are now ready to introduce the main bosonic circiut considered in this work, consisting of Gaussian unitary gates and cubic phase gates, with environmental interaction modeled by a single-mode thermal loss channel preceeding the cubic phase gates (i.e. universal bosonic circuits with noisy cubic phase gates).
+Having detailed the necessary preliminaries, we are now ready to introduce the family of bosonic circuits considered in this work, consisting of Gaussian unitary gates and cubic phase gates, with environmental interaction modeled by a single-mode thermal loss channel preceding and following the cubic phase gates (i.e.\ universal bosonic circuits with noisy cubic phase gates).